Lupe Pure Cordless Review

 Does the Lupe Pure Cordless provide excellent value?

 Despite the high price tag, Lupe brings a lot to the table.
-This vacuum is designed with a long view in mind with its easy-to-disassemble modular framework.
+This vacuum is designed with a long-term view in mind, featuring an easy-to-disassemble modular framework.

 Cleaning performance is excellent and one of the best all-around options for cleaning hard floors and carpets.

-It may not run the longest, but purchasing more batteries easily extends the range.
+Although it may not run the longest, purchasing additional batteries easily extends the range.

-Build quality is excellent, with all the components locking into place with a quick-release latch.
+The build quality is excellent, with all components locking into place using a quick-release latch.

 4 Reasons to Buy the Lupe Pure Cordless